bsv-blockchain/bsv-desktop/README.md

 This will:
 1. Start Vite dev server on port 5173
-2. Compile TypeScript for Electron
+2. Compile TypeScript for Electron backend
-3. Launch Electron with dev tools
+3. Launch Electron with DevTools open
+4. Enable hot module replacement for React code

+**Dev Mode Features**:
+- Automatic recompilation on file changes
+- React DevTools enabled
+- Console logs from both main and renderer processes
+- HTTP server running on `http://127.0.0.1:3321`

-## Building
+### Building

 Build the application for production: